-According to geological maps, satellite images and recent palaeontological assessments in the Kathu area (e.g. Almond 2013a, 2014), the flat-lying Sims mixed-development study area is underlain by a considerable thickness of Plio-Pleistocene to Recent sediments of the Kalahari Group.
-The underlying Precambrian bedrocks - viz. dolomites, cherts and iron formations of the Transvaal Supergroup - are too deeply buried (c.
-70-80 m) to be directly affected by the proposed development.
-The Kalahari Group succession near Kathu mainly comprises well-developed calcretes or surface limestones (Mokolanen Formation) that may total 30 m or more in thickness in the region, locally with a thin (probably < 1 m) surface veneer of aeolian sands (Gordonia Formation), alluvial deposits and sparse near-surface gravels.
+According to geological maps, satellite images and recent palaeontological assessments in the Kathu area (e.g. Almond 2013a, 2014), the flat-lying Uitkoms housing study area is underlain by a considerable thickness of Plio-Pleistocene to Recent sediments of the Kalahari Group.
+The underlying Precambrian bedrocks - viz. dolomites, cherts and iron formations of the Transvaal Supergroup - are too deeply buried to be directly affected by the proposed development.
+The Kalahari Group succession near Kathu mainly comprises well-developed calcretes or surface limestones (Mokolanen Formation) that may total 30 m or more in thickness in the region, together with a thin (probably < 1 m) surface veneer of aeolian sands (Gordonia Formation), alluvial deposits and sparse near-surface gravels.
 In general the Kalahari Group calcretes and sands are of low palaeontological sensitivity, mainly featuring widely-occurring plant and animal trace fossils (e.g. invertebrate burrows, plant root casts).
 Recent palaeontological field assessments in the Sishen - Hotazel region by the author have not recorded significant fossil material within these near-surface Kalahari sediments.
-A very important fossil assemblage of Pleistocene to Holocene mammal remains - predominantly teeth with scarce bone material associated with Earlier, Middle and Later Stone Age artefacts, wellpreserved peats and pollens - is recorded from unconsolidated doline (solution hollow) sediments at the well-known Kathu Pan site, located some 5.5 km northwest of Kathu and close to the present study area.
-There are at present no obvious indications of comparable fossiliferous, tool-bearing solution hollow infills exposed at present within the study area, but such sediments might conceivably be present but hidden beneath cover sands and calcretes along hidden drainage lines.
+A very important fossil assemblage of Pleistocene to Holocene mammal remains - predominantly teeth with scarce bone material associated with Earlier, Middle and Later Stone Age artefacts, well-preserved peats and pollens - is recorded from unconsolidated doline (solution hollow) sediments at the well-known Kathu Pan site, located some 5.5 km northwest of Kathu.
+There are at present no obvious indications of comparable fossiliferous, tool-bearing solution hollow infills exposed at present within the study area but such sediments might conceivably be present but hidden beneath cover sands and calcretes along the Vlermuisleegte drainage line that runs along the north-eastern edge of the present study area.
+However, according to the proposed layout for the Uitkoms housing development, this potentially sensitive zone is unlikely to be directly impacted by the proposed development.

-The overall impact significance of the proposed Sims mixed-use development is rated as LOW as far as palaeontological heritage is concerned.
+The overall impact significance of the proposed Uitkoms housing development is therefore rated as LOW as far as palaeontological heritage is concerned.
 Likewise, cumulative impacts are likely to be of LOW significance, given the scarcity of important fossils (especially vertebrate remains) within the sedimentary rock units concerned as well as the huge outcrop area of the Kalahari Group as a whole.
 The degree of confidence for this assessment is rated as medium because of the uncertainty surrounding the presence or absence of potentially fossiliferous buried doline infill deposits within the study area.